 - Don’t cross your legs or ankles at any time!

-- Don’t turn the foot of your affected leg inward (pigeon towed).
+- don’t turn the foot of your affected leg inward (pigeon-toed)

 - Don’t stoop or squat.

-- Don’t twist your shoulders or turn at the waist toward your affected leg while keeping your foot still.
+- Don’t twist your shoulders or turn at the waist toward your affected leg while keeping that foot still.
 Lift your foot on the affected leg and turn your whole body in the direction of your affected leg.
-The most common mistake patients make is twisting their body while keeping one leg still.

-- When turning, take small steps in the direction you want to turn mainly using your “good” leg.
-Don’t reach for objects by turning your shoulders without also turning your pelvis.
+- Take small steps in the direction you want to turn mainly using your “good” leg.

 - Don’t step up onto surfaces where your knee will be higher than your hips.